Earnings Surprise Drift in Japan: 17,000 Events, Miss-Heavy PEAD

 Earnings Surprise Drift in Japan: 15,000 Events, Strong PEAD Both Ways

-Japan has the second-highest beat rate of any exchange we tested: 57.3% of earnings announcements come in above estimates.
-The drift is real in both directions.
-Biggest beats produce +3.02% cumulative abnormal return at T+63.
-Biggest misses fall -2.00%.
-The Q5-Q1 spread of +5.01% puts Japan among the stronger PEAD markets globally, and unlike some Asian exchanges, both sides of the drift contribute.
+Japan has the second-highest beat rate of any exchange we tested: 57.1% of earnings announcements come in above estimates.
+The drift is real in both directions vs the Nikkei 225.
+Biggest beats produce +2.09% cumulative abnormal return at T+63.
+Biggest misses fall -2.84%.
+The Q5-Q1 spread of +4.93% puts Japan among the stronger PEAD markets globally.
+Against the local Nikkei benchmark, the miss side dominates: negative drift is significantly larger than positive drift.

 Contents